Archerfield Estate and Links: History

 Archerfield House was subsequently rented out, with one famous tenant being H. H. Asquith, the British Prime Minister.
 The house later fell into disrepair and, after being demoted to the status of farm building, was eventually abandoned.

 The estate was acquired in the 1950s by the Mitchell family from Chesterhall Farm near Longniddry, who lived in Marine Villa overlooking the Firth of Forth and the island of Fidra.
 Occupied during the war, this house was once home to Robert Louis Stevenson, who wrote a short story about it called The Pavilion on the Links.
 Much of the estate save the pavilion on the links was sold to the Duke of Hamilton in the 1970s and he renovated the mansion's stables.
 The Duke of Hamilton had also acquired other property in East Lothian including Lennoxlove House prior to this time.

-However, following its sale in 2001, the house was completely renovated and is now an exclusive hotel, the centrepiece of a £55 million golfing development, catering to those who have enough to play their golf at the Archerfield Links.
+Following its sale in 2001, the house was completely renovated and is now the centrepiece of a £55 million golfing development.